jl2/newgl/README.md

 # newgl
 ### _Jeremiah LaRocco <jeremiah_larocco@fastmail.com>_

-A CLOS wrapper around basic GLFW and OpenGL functionality.
+A library for playing with OpenGL.

-For more information, see [project.org](https://github.com/jl2/newgl/project.org)
+For more information, see [project.org](https://github.com/jl2/newgl/blob/master/project.org)

 ## License